Emergency Procedures

 - During any emergency, school personnel will maintain as safe and normal environment for children with the school as is possible.
 School is not automatically canceled in emergency situations.
 Remember, school may be the safest place for children to be.

-If you are told to pick up your child, report to the student release station at the designated relocation area.
+- If you are told to pick up your child, report to the parent check-in area.

-When you arrive at the Student Release Station, you or your designated trusted adult will be asked to complete a Student Release form with the following information:
+When you arrive at the parent check-in area, you or your designated trusted adult will be asked to complete a Student Release Form with the following information:

-- Current valid identification with a photograph is needed when a parent or trusted adult signs for your child.
+- Current valid identification with a photograph required when a parent or trusted adult signs for the child.

 Visitors to School Property